The Benefits Of Native Plants In Your Garden

 One of the most significant benefits of native plants is their ability to conserve water.
 These plants are adapted to the rainfall patterns of your region, which means they often require less supplemental watering once established.
 This can lead to significant water savings and contribute to the overall conservation of this precious resource.

-See also How To Install A Drip Irrigation System
+See also How To Build A Greenhouse In Your Backyard

 Reduced Need for Pesticides and Fertilizers